 Start the fuel flow and start your mower.
 Watch for a steady or pulsating flow out of the line into the container.
 If you aren’t getting sufficient fuel flow, your fuel pump may be damaged and will need to be replaced.

 The fuel filter is designed to prevent dirt and debris from entering the fuel system.
 If the filter is plugged or cracked keeping fuel from passing through the filter, it must be replaced.

 Repair: Install a new fuel filter with the arrow on the side of the filter pointing in the direction of your Murray mower’s fuel flow.
 The arrow should point toward the carburetor and away from the fuel tank.

-Use the fuel shut-off valve found at the bottom of your fuel tank or a pinch pliers to stop fuel flow.
-Check a section of fuel line:
+Use the fuel shut-off valve found at the bottom of your fuel tank or pinch-off pliers to stop fuel flow.
+Check a section of the fuel line:

 - Shut off your fuel flow

-- Determine which section of fuel line you are checking.
+- Determine which section of the fuel line you are checking.

 - Remove the end furthest from the fuel tank and place it in a container.

 - Turn on the fuel flow and check for a good flow out of the fuel line.

 - If the flow is good, shut off the fuel and reattach the fuel line.